 A basic knowledge of various observational and experimental designs will be at the core of the didactic program for all trainees.
 All students in the Clinical Research Foundation area will be required to participate in select courses.
 Each of these courses already has been developed and includes enrollees in the Masters Program in Epidemiology or Health Policy, medical students, and other graduate students.

-- Introduction to Epidemiologic and Clinical Research Methods (HRP 225, fall qtr)- This course provides a broad foundation in methods related to clinical and epidemiologic research, including study designs, common study biases, measurement principles, sample size estimation, questionnaire design, development and assessment of diagnostic tests, introduction to multivariate analysis, and interpretation of study results.
+- Introduction to Epidemiologic and Clinical Research Methods (EPI 225, fall qtr)- This course provides a broad foundation in methods related to clinical and epidemiologic research, including study designs, common study biases, measurement principles, sample size estimation, questionnaire design, development and assessment of diagnostic tests, introduction to multivariate analysis, and interpretation of study results.